vikingdata/articles/linux/vm/Linux_dev_under_VirtualBox_part1.md

     * Click on "Advanced Settings"
     * Click on Inbound rules, and select New.
         * Click port
-	* Enter port 1999
+            * Enter port 1999 and press Next
         * Click Block connection
         * Select domain, private, and public
         * name it : A block ssh port 1999 outside block
         * Click on finish

 * Setup port forwarding in Virtual Box Manager to the Linux installation.
     * In the main VirtualBox Manager